 - A snake is enclosed with other snakes in a small terrarium

 Can Snakes In the Wild Go Longer Without Eating Than Pet Snakes?

 According to Marshall D. McCueand and co-authors, starvation is a part of wild snake life, particularly those living on islands.
-Since food is only abundant seasonally, these reptiles need to adjust to limited food supplies.
+Since

 Many long-term studies based on Radio Telemetry and mark-recaptured snakes showed changes in snakes’ body condition after extended starvation periods.

 Most of them survive the winter months in a state of brumation when they stop eating and slow down their metabolism.
 That capability helps these animals live in the wild for a long regardless of the circumstances.

 Even though many snakes species can survive months, even years of starvation, many details are still unclear to scientists.

 For instance, the question of physiological, biochemical, and morphological responses of snakes’ bodies to